Wood-Chopper/angular-onion-architecture-template/README.md

-# MyOnionProject
+# Angular Onion Architecture Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
+This project is an Angular template project that implement the Onion Architecture.

 ## Development server